holland01/YAQ3R/notes/prog2.md

 the other is still missing.
 The image which is found ends with a .blend suffix, and uses the same name as the missing image file.

+The same list is being assigned two different indices.
+When initially constructed, there is no duplicate.
+My guess is that somehow the path for the non blend variant is getting swapped with the blend variant (and likely its list in turn)